In early September of 2019, we spent five idyllic days in this historic, vibrant fishing town.

 Mahone Bay is a pretty little village not far from Lunenburg.
 We biked the Bay to Bay Trail, a 6.7 mile trail that winds through woodlands to the center of Mahone Bay.
 Lunch at Rebecca’s and afternoon coffee at The Barn Coffee and Social House made for a fun day of adventure.

-Best of all were the interesting series of sculptures along the forested part of the trail.
+Best of all were the sculptures along the forested part of the trail.
 The Riverbank Habitat Sculpture Project was created as a living public art installation designed as a safe place for small critters to rest and store food.
 The forms were inspired by the stacked firewood seen throughout the countryside.
 Eventually, the sculptures will break down and return to the earth.

 Blue Rocks: An Authentic Fishing Village?